May 3, 2019

 The gut operates under a principle of pressure and lubrication.
 Without these, you cannot poo!
 This is why consuming a substantial amount of fiber helps you go to the bathroom.
 The fiber simply creates the pressure needed to push stools along the digestive tract, and allows for the lower sphincter to relax so you can go poo.
 Fluids also help to create pressure, and have a double purpose of lubricating the digestive tract.
 Another key source of lubrication for the gut is consumption of healthy fats.

-The Physiology of Constipation
+The Psychology of Constipation

 Without proper pressure and lubrication, there is a high chance of constipation.
 However, it is not this simple.
 Constipation is not only about food, it is mediated by a variety of other mechanisms.

 Hormones are another influencer of constipation.
 For those with thyroid issues, metabolism is moving at an incredibly slow rate, processing food and nourishment very slowly, so they evacuate it in the same manner1.